Skip to contents

 #> !
 Input class 'table' was transformed using `as.data.frame()`

-# matrix support, such as for cor()
+# Matrix support, for example cor()

 correlation_matrix <- cor(mtcars)